netenglabs/suzieq/README.md

 ![Suzieq unique ASNs](docs/images/suzieq-bgp-unique-asn.png)

+To get an overview of what is going on in a service, Suzieq has the verb summarize.
-To get an overview of BGP in your networks, Suzieq has the command
+To get an overview of BGP in your networks, Suzieq has the command 'bgp summarize.'
 ```
 bgp summarize
 ```
 ![Suzieq_BGP_summarize](docs/images/suzieq-bgp-summarize.png)
-This can be a bit intimidating, as we are summarizing a lot of information.
+This can be a bit intimidating, as Suzieq is summarizing a lot of information.
-As you can we, there is a column per namespace, though in this example we only have one namespace.
+As you can see, there is a column per namespace, though in this example we only have one namespace.
 We list the number of
 ASNs, peerAsns, etc. It shows the number of rows, which are the number of rows in the table if you had just done a 'bgp show'.
 For items that have a count of 3 or less,